Martins6/tracking-model/README.md

 Say that we have an index formed of 500 economical series, such as the S&P500.
 We wish to try to imitate the behavior of the S&P500 time-series of returns with only 10 time-series.
 The reason for that could be because of investment restrictions in general, or because it is harder to track 500 series rathen than just 10, etc.

-This problem could be solve using quadratic or linear programming, etc, however, to find the best weighted linear combination of the original time-series could prove to take a while.
+This problem could be solved using quadratic or linear programming, however to find the best weighted linear combination of the original time-series could prove to take a while.
 This is where the Genetic Metaheuristic comes into play.
 We can dramatically speed-up this process.

 ## Installing